Bexarotene Gel (Targretin® Gel Formulation)

 Store your medication in the original, labeled container at room temperature and in a dry location (unless otherwise directed by your HCP or Pharmacist).
 Keep containers out of reach of children and pets.

-If a caregiver helps you apply the medication, they should consider wearing gloves or dispense the gel directly from the directly into your hand for application.
+If a caregiver helps you apply the medication, they should consider wearing gloves or dispense the gel directly into your hand for application.
 They should always wash their hands before and after touching the medication.
-Pregnant or nursing women should not prepare the dose for you.
+Pregnant or nursing women should not touch this medication.
 Ask your oncology team where to return any unused medication for disposal.
-Do not flush down the toilet or throw in the trash.
+Do not throw in the trash.